She died and then all this...

 A real estate agent—an older, blonde woman not unlike my mother—shows me a house that I may or may not already own.
-My sister may be with me.
+My sister is with me.

-The front of the house is like Jenckes Street—the one I own in Providence.
+The front of the house is like the one I owned on Jenckes Street.

-The back is open and much bigger than the actual existing addition.
+The back of the house is open and much bigger than the actual existing addition.

 The walls and floor are deteriorated, painted with ancient, thick red paint—cracking and dusty.

-The only furniture is a large Regency dining table and many chairs.
+The only furnishings are a large Regency dining table and many chairs.

-Someone (maybe me) has messily removed the back wall with a saw.
+Someone (me?) has messily removed the back wall with a saw.